-Upon completion of our fully accredited PM&R residency, VCU graduates demonstrate the knowledge and skills to be highly competent physiatrists and leaders in the field of PM&R. A combined approach of extensive clinical exposure, bedside teaching, formal lectures and research mentoring is provided by an experienced and nationally recognized faculty.
+Upon completion of our fully accredited PM&R residency, VCU graduates demonstrate the knowledge and skills to be highly skilled & competent physiatrists and leaders in the field of PM&R. A combined approach of extensive clinical exposure, bedside teaching, formal lectures and research mentoring & well-being is provided by an experienced and nationally recognized faculty.
 An interdisciplinary team approach is utilized, working closely with physical/occupational/speech therapy, nursing, psychology, social work, along with other medical and surgical specialties, such as neurology, neurosurgery and orthopedics.

 We are proud of our history.
 Over the past 25 years, there were more than 135 graduates of the program.
 Of those alumni, 30 percent accept positions in academic practice at various times in their careers.
 Additionally, we have assisted one chief executive officer, four chairman and six program directors achieve their goals as leaders in the field.

 Initially after graduation, 35 percent of our of our residents matriculate into fellowship programs; this percentage increased to 70 percent in recent years (40 percent pain medicine, 20 percent SCI, 10 percent BI, 10 percent peds, 10 percent MSK/sports, 5 percent cancer/palliative).
 Although our graduates like to practice in the mid-Atlantic region (35 percent), we have assisted our alumni to secure positions in the Northeast (18 percent), Southeast (15 percent), Midwest (15 percent), West and Southwest (15 percent) and internationally (2 percent).

 It is our goal as a residency training program to open doors for our residents and graduates and to position them in the physician and leadership roles of their choosing.